brandon-schabel/bun-nook-kit-docs/usage/state-usage.md

-# State Module Usage Guide with TypeScript Type Safety
+# State Managment Module Usage Guide

 Enhancing the State Management Utilities in the Bun Nook Kit (BNK) with TypeScript type safety adds a robust layer to your application, ensuring that data types are consistent and errors are minimized.
 This guide shows how to use the state module with TypeScript for added type safety.